-By 1880 this collection had grown to such proportions that it attracted the attention of local citizens, students and tourists.
+By 1880, this collection had grown to such proportions that it attracted the attention of local citizens, students, and tourists.

-In the early 1950s, a committee consisting of one member each from the Women's Institute, The Lunenburg County Historical Society and the Town of Bridgewater constituted an advisory executive, supported by a yearly grant from the Town of Bridgewater.
-In 1961 when the building was condemned and dismantled, the collection was put into storage at Acadia Gas Engine's warehouses in Bridgewater.
-It remained there until 1966 when it was moved to Bridgewater's completed Centennial Project and the Museum's current home on Jubilee Road.
-In the same year (1966) Town Council appointed Glen I.K.
-Feindel as Curator as well as a Board of Trustees.
+In the early 1950s, a committee consisting of one member each from the Women's Institute, the Lunenburg County Historical Society, and the Town of Bridgewater, constituted an advisory executive supported by a yearly grant from the Town of Bridgewater.
+In 1961, when the building was condemned and dismantled, the collection was put into storage at Acadia Gas Engine's warehouse in Bridgewater.
+It remained there until 1966 when it was moved to Bridgewater's completed Centennial Project, and the Museum's current location, on Jubilee Road.
+In the same year, Town Council appointed a Board of Trustees and Glen I.K.
+Feindel as Curator.

-At an inaugural meeting of the newly appointed Board on February 18, 1966, it was resolved that the Museum theme should be – "Interpreting and communicating to the general public the history of our country (especially Lunenburg County), our cultural growth and our achievements in the field of the arts and crafts."
+At an inaugural meeting of the newly appointed Board on February 18, 1966, a resolution was passed that the museum's theme should be "Interpreting and communicating to the general public the history of our country (especially Lunenburg County), our cultural growth, and our achievements in the field of arts and crafts."
 To this end, through the assistance and guidance of the Nova Scotia Museum, the museum collection was arranged chronologically to tell a story of Lunenburg County and its people.
-The Museum has the distinction of having the oldest municipally owned collection in the Province of Nova Scotia.
-Canada's Centennial Commissioner, John Fisher, officially opened the new Museum building, on June 7th 1967.
+The museum has the distinction of having the oldest municipally owned collection in the Province of Nova Scotia.
+Canada's Centennial Commissioner, John Fisher, officially opened the new museum building on June 7th, 1967.